xamarin/xamarin-forms-samples/Navigation/CarouselPageTemplate/README.md

 ---
 name: CarouselPageTemplate
 description: This sample demonstrates how to use a CarouselPage to navigate through a collection of pages.
 The CarouselPage is constructed by assigning a collection to the ItemsSource property and assigning a DataTemplate to the ItemTemplate property to return pages for objects in the collection.
-For more information about the sample see Carousel Page.
 topic: sample
 languages:
 - csharp